Vermshi/Security-Research-Project/README.md

 ### Documentation

-Detailed documentation of the code is located in src/docs/_build/html/index.html
+Pull the project to read the detailed documentation of the code located in src/docs/_build/html/index.html

 ### Demo run